 Prior Written Consent

-Institutions do not need prior written consent to disclose non-directory information where the health and safety of the student is at issue, when complying with a judicial order or subpoena, or where, as a result of a crime of violence, a disciplinary hearing was conducted by the school, a final decision was recorded, and the alleged victim seeks disclosure.
-In order for institutions to be able to disseminate non-directory information in these instances FERPA requires that institutions annually publish the policies and procedures that the institutions will follow in order to meet FERPA guidelines.
+Carl Sandburg College does not need prior written consent to disclose non-directory information where the health and safety of the student is at issue, when complying with a judicial order or subpoena, or where, as a result of a crime of violence, a disciplinary hearing was conducted by the school, a final decision was recorded, and the alleged victim seeks disclosure.
+In order for the college to be able to disseminate non-directory information in these instances FERPA requires that institutions annually publish the policies and procedures that the institutions will follow in order to meet FERPA guidelines.